Jump to section

 I just found one of my dogs in a trap and it had to bones wired I in it me other dog came home but it had 2 fish hooks on separate traces and each being a three prong I bit the hooks off and tried to pull them Out all but one which is very deep have come out.
 What are the chances of the trap being bayed with strychnine & how do I get out remainder of hook?
 Push it all the way through (its rigor on the edge of shin on other side of lip or turn it around and they and wiggle it free?
 This has only just happened.

-Add a comment to Milo (dog) = fish hooks in mouth & Tsunami (bitch) in a trap with bones's experience
+Milo (dog) = fish hooks in mouth & Tsunami (bitch) in a trap with bones' Owner

 Was this experience helpful?